Svhugani/Neat-GNN-implenentation/README.md

 # Neat-GNN-implenentation
-My attempt to implement the NEAT (neural evolution augmented topology) in python
+My attempt to implement the NEAT (neural evolution augmented topology) in python.
+Work in progress...